 With a centre height of 6.5 inches, and a capacity between centres of 39 inches, the Robot was of simple but rugged construction (made to Schlesinger limits) and incorporated many design refinements to ensure long life and stability in operation.
 Hardened to between 200 and 220 Brinell, the bed carried V and flat ways and was fitted with a detachable gap section as standard; with the gap bridge removed material up to 19.25 inches in diameter and 5.5 inches thick could be turned on the standard faceplate.

-1.125 inches in diameter leadscrew was of 4 t.p.i. pitch and could be adjusted for end float by a pair of knurled rings on the outside of the feed box; the tailstock end of the leadscrew was mounted radially to allow for expansion and contraction errors.
-17 changewheels were provided, covered by a bottom-hinged cast-iron cover and mounted a separate quadrant they drove only the leadscrew - but were sufficient in number to generate both English and metric threads.
-A thread-dial indicator was provided amongst the standard equipment.
+1.125 inches in diameter, the leadscrew was of 4 t.p.i. pitch and could be adjusted for end float by a pair of knurled rings on the outside of the feed box; the tailstock end of the leadscrew was mounted radially to allow for expansion and contraction errors.
+17 changewheels were provided - sufficient in number to generate both English and metric threads - and covered by a bottom-hinged cast-iron cover and mounted on a separate quadrant that drove only the leadscrew - A thread-dial indicator was provided amongst the standard equipment.

 Supplied with the lathe were an electric motor and reversing switch, two centres, a 4-way toolpost, threading indicator, fixed and travelling steadies, a large-diameter faceplate, catchplate, 17 changewheels for screwcutting, three ordinary spanners and a set of C spanners to adjust the headstock bearings and leadscrew end float..